Koredotcom/docs/docs/xo/channels/IVR-integration.md

 4. On the **Configurations** tab, perform the following steps:
 5. Use **Kore.ai IVR Sandbox** for testing your VA.
 See [Sandbox Configuration ](https://developer.kore.ai/docs/bots/advanced-topics/ivr-integration/ivr-integration/#ivr-sandbox)for more details.

-!!! note

-    If you save the configuration after associating an app without enabling IVR Settings, the platform pre-populates the required settings for Sandbox.

 6. Associate an App with the IVR channel, either by creating a new one or selecting an existing one.
 If you do not have any apps, a message is displayed as shown in the following screenshot.

    ![associate app](./images/IVR-4.png "associate app")

+7. Use the **WebHook URL** provided in your external application.
+8. Enter the details to complete the setup, see [Voice Call Properties: Channel Settings](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Channel_Settings) for more information.
+   ![Webhook URL](./images/IVR-5.png "Webhook URL")
+9. From the **Voice Call Properties** tab, set the configurations.

+10. The Platform supports all UniMRCP-encoded voice-to-text services.
+If you select the **Enable Transcription** option for the VA, then the platform allows you to skip defining grammar during configuring IVR settings for any node (described in [Configure Dialog Node IVR Properties](https://developer.kore.ai/docs/bots/advanced-topics/ivr-integration/ivr-integration/#Configure_Dialog_Node_IVR_Properties)).
+See [Voice Call Properties: Configuring Grammar](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Configuring_Grammar) for a detailed configuration for Grammar syntax.

 !!! note

     If you already have created apps, then select an app from the Select App drop-down or create a new app.
 See Sandbox Configuration steps to know more.

-7. Use the **WebHook URL** provided in your external application.
-8. Enter the details to complete the setup, see [Voice Call Properties: Channel Settings](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Channel_Settings) for more information.
-   ![Webhook URL](./images/IVR-5.png "Webhook URL")
-9. From the **Voice Call Properties **tab, set the configurations.

 !!! note